 If you have any queries about your application, contact your allocated housing association or Manchester Move.

 While anyone can register on Manchester Move, your chances of getting a property depend greatly on the urgency of your need to move.
-If you do not have an urgent need to be rehoused, the process can take anything from months, to years.
+If you do not have an urgent need to be rehoused, the process can take months or years.

 Before applying for social housing, it is worth exploring all housing options available to you.
 Shared Ownership properties, such as those being developed by Gecko Homes, are just one example of an alternative route to affordable housing.